renatokuipers/Octization-vs.-Quantization/README.md

 The computational overhead remains minimal, even with extended training.
 The widening performance gap suggests that Octization might have a higher performance ceiling than standard quantization.

 The Octization method appears to be providing a more effective way of representing and processing information within the network.
-This could be due to:
+This will be due to:
- - Better preservation of important feature information during the quantization process.
+ **- Better preservation of important feature information during the quantization process.**
- - More effective gradient flow during backpropagation, leading to better weight updates.
+ **- More effective gradient flow during backpropagation, leading to better weight updates.**
- - A quantization scheme that may be particularly well-suited to the types of features and patterns present in natural images.
+ **- A quantization scheme that may be particularly well-suited to the types of features and patterns present in natural images.**

 In conclusion, the Octization method demonstrates remarkably better performance than standard quantization in this extended experiment.
 It offers substantially improved accuracy with minimal computational overhead, and shows better learning dynamics and scalability.
 This is a very promising result as far as I can see, and it suggests that the Octization approach could be a significant contribution to the field of quantized neural networks.